LCHeffernan/blackjack-oop/README.md

 ## Tests.

-- To run the unit tests use the command `npm run unit`
+- To run the unit tests, use the command `npm run unit`
-- To run the integration tests use the command `npm run int`
+- To run the integration tests, use the command `npm run int`
 - To run all test and view the coverage run the command `npm test`

 ---